MicrosoftDocs/biztalk-docs/biztalk/core/send-side-processing-of-an-outgoing-non-edi-message-over-as2.md

 ---
 description: "Learn more about: Send-Side Processing of an Outgoing Non-EDI Message over AS2"
-title: "Send-Side Processing of an Outgoing Non-EDI Message over AS2 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Send-Side Processing of an Outgoing Non-EDI Message over AS2" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 3f19b7df-fe6d-4105-8a44-3d6db0bba451
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Send-Side Processing of an Outgoing Non-EDI Message over AS2
 The AS2 pipelines shipped with [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] can be used to process an EDI message or a non-EDI message over AS2 transport.
 Different pipelines are used for the two different types of payloads.
 You use the AS2EdiSend pipeline to process an outgoing EDI message over AS2, and the AS2Receive pipeline to receive the associated MDN (if enabled).
 You use the AS2Send pipeline to process an outgoing non-EDI message over AS2, and the AS2Receive pipeline to receive the associated MDN (if enabled).
 The non-EDI message can be any binary payload.